W&W Mission: Fostering Warmth that supports Wellness in Body, Soul and Spirit

 Warmth and Weather offered retail sales and began cooperating with Mercurius Canada in supplying Waldorf schools and stores with the clothing.
 Heather went back to a Waldorf school and has grown in her work with WECAN, the Waldorf Early Childhood Association of North America.

-By 2018/19 Warmth and Weather needed to take a step and we hired an employee.
-Heather and Arlene are delighted to welcome new energy to the company as Jared Foulds joined us this spring as our new Administrator.
+By 2018/19 Warmth and Weather needed to take the next step and we hired our first employee.
+Heather and Arlene are delighted to welcome new energy to the company as Jared Foulds joined as our new Administrator.
+In the fall of 2021 Yehudi Canalia joined us as our first official warehouse manager.

-We look forward to growing our offerings of organic woolens and partnering with Waldorf, Forest schools, childcares and not-for-profit organizations to support the spiritual/cultural sphere.
+We look forward to growing our offerings of organic woolens and developing warm connections to those that seek warmth

 Thank you for stopping by.
 We appreciate your interest and support for clothing that is making a difference!